Pierre-Portfolio/Seoul-Bike-Sharing/README.md

 ## Problem

-The crucial part is the prediction of bike count required at each hour for the stable supply of rental bikes
+The crucial part is the prediction of bike count required at each hour for the stable supply of rental bikes.
+Thus we are in a regression problem.

 ## Tech Stack
-PYTHON
+- PYTHON
-JUPYTER
+- JUPYTER
-FLASK
+- FLASK

+## Model Used

+- KNN
+- Linear Regression
+- Cross Validation
+- Lasso
+- AdaBoost
+- ExtraTrees
+- Random Forest
+- XGBoost
+- Bagging

 ## Responsive Api Video Demo
-You can see here a little video presenting the API
+You can see here a little video presenting the API used Bagging Regressor Model
 <img src="./static/demo.gif" alt="Bikes" />

 ## Conclusion